matze-dd/Tex2txt/README.md

 ```
     EquEnv('align'),
 ```
-we obtain ("gleich" means equal, and option --lang en will print "equal"):
+we obtain (“gleich” means equal, and option --lang en will print “equal”):
 ```
 Wir folgern
   D1D  gleich D2D
   D2D  gleich D3D.
 Daher ...
 ```
 Now, LT will complain about repetition of D2D.
-Writing '= b,' in the equation leads to:
+Writing “= b,” in the equation leads to:
 ```
 Wir folgern